deepak-appinventiv/checkpoint_doc/docs/quivio/components/bottomSheets/sheetWithOneTimeFilters.md

 # SheetWithOneTimeFilters

-The `SheetWithOneTimeFilters` component is a React Native filter interface that combines standard checkbox filters with date-based filtering capabilities.
+The `SheetWithOneTimeFilters` component is a filter interface that combines standard checkbox filters with date-based filtering capabilities.
 It features a two-column layout with filter types and their corresponding options, including special handling for date selections.

 ## Usage